 Alternatively, you can sign up for a satellite TV subscription.
 Canal+ is the leading French satellite TV provider.
 They offer a host of domestic and international channels, some of which are available on other non-satellite platforms.
 Depending on where you live in France, you may prefer to set up FreeSat, the UK’s free satellite service.
-This will allow you to access all free-to-air UK TV channels.
-However, whichever satellite service you choose, be aware that you’ll need to install a dish to receive any channels.
+This will let you access all free-to-air UK TV channels.
+However, be aware that you’ll need to install a dish to receive any channels.

 Streaming services in France

 These days, some of the best movies and TV series can only be found on streaming services.
 Thankfully for expats in France, many of your favorite streaming platforms are available throughout the country.
 These include:

 In addition to these international streaming services, many of the French TV subscription providers offer these on-demand platforms.
 This allows you to catch-up on your favorite shows from France and further afield, as well as watching TV on the go using either your smartphone or tablet.

 Listening to the radio in France

 If you prefer to listen to your French entertainment, there are plenty of options when it comes to choosing a radio station in France.
 There is a wide range of local, regional, and national radio stations across the country from both private and publicly-owned broadcasters.